Vernon A. Forbes: Professional and personal life

 After finishing law school, Forbes moved to Bend, Oregon.
 He was admitted to the Oregon bar in 1910.
 He was successful in his private law practice, specializing in land and irrigation litigation.
 He also handled personal lawsuits and criminal cases.
 His clients included some of the largest companies operating in central Oregon.
 Forbes was also the attorney for the City of Bend and Bend's school district.
 Forbes quickly earned the respect of his peers throughout central Oregon.
 In 1913, Charles W. Erskine joined his law practice as an associate.
 Their partnership lasted until 1915, when Erskine became Crook County's assistant district attorney.

 In 1914, Forbes married Ann Markel, a teacher at Bend High School.
 A native of Illinois, she attended Rockford College before moving to Bend in 1909.
 Together, they had one son, Vernon A. Forbes, Jr.

-Forbes was present in Salem on December 14, 1916 when Governor James Withycombe signed the proclamation officially creating Deschutes County.
+Forbes was present in Salem on December 14, 1916, when Governor James Withycombe signed the proclamation officially creating Deschutes County.
 After the new county government was organized, Forbes filed the first lawsuit in Deschutes County circuit court on December 20, 1916, seeking to recover $298 for his client.
 In early 1917, he filed the county's first divorce petition for one of his clients.

 Forbes was also a prominent member of the Bend community.
 He was active in politics and civic affairs.
 In politics, he was a strong supporter the Republican Party.
 After the United States entered World War I, Forbes supported the war effort, serving as an advisor to the local draft board and speaking at local war rallies.
 He was a member of the local Knights of Pythias chapter.
-He was also an member of the Elks and was a leading advocate for establishing an Elks lodge in Bend.
+He was also a member of the Elks and was a leading advocate for establishing an Elks lodge in Bend.
 In 1917, Forbes was elected temporary chairman of the local Elks members group pending approval of an Elks lodge charter in Bend.
 In addition, Forbes liked to hunt and fish.